panghaojie/pub_own_computer/README.md

 # pub_own_computer
-#goingpark is a project of weixin,please download it to learn
+#goingpark is a project of WeChat public number,you can download it to learn